Had he never misplaced the mojo, he may, he reasoned one evening, have been able to keep a keener eye on his star. But, he sensed, it had fallen.

 There was a handwritten communiqué taped there, 70s 80s.
 PARTY (a spiky collective of exclamation marks).
 He knocked hard.
 Read the words again, but when the door opened, found himself in charge of a change of heart.

 “Four extra Bank Holidays,” he was saying idiotically, some time later on the decking, to an American.
 “The country’ll go to pot!”
 She touched his arm, “Funny!”
-He frowned and smiled and, emboldened – with mojito, bosom, curl? – slipped back inside to the low lit kitchen with the intention of nosing out a mojito.
+He frowned and smiled and, emboldened – with mojito, bosom, curl? – slipped back inside to the low lit kitchen with the intention of nosing out further mojito to fuel his mojo.

 He watched her through the dark window, out on the decking, moving through the crowd.
 The object of her enthusiasm (he could certainly hear her tinkling voice, diminished little by the glass) was a dreadlocked and dreadful man in a black turtleneck, butchering Purple Rain.
 Death by karaoke beneath the strings of lights.